seth-gordon/daemonica/_texts/udhr.md

     long utterance,
     the speaker holds the audience’s attention, and the item that lingers on the stack functions as a topic.

+[^2]:
+    More literally: “all their relationships with each other should resemble the way someone treats a close friend.”